-A product of West Springfield High School in Virginia, Thrasher shot for her high school rifle team, but her love of shooting first came after hunting with her grandfather.
-She is the youngest of three children with two older brothers.
+A product of West Springfield High School in Virginia, Thrasher shot for her high school rifle team and club team the Acorns, but her love of shooting first came after hunting with her grandfather.
+She is the youngest of three children with two older brothers and very supportive parents.

 - 2016 World Cup Munich (4th Three-Position; 7th Air)